ndjinga/SOLVERLAB/CoreFlows/Documentation/install.md

 > - MEDFILE from http://files.salome-platform.org/Salome/other/med-4.1.1.tar.gz
 > - MEDCOUPLING from http://files.salome-platform.org/Salome/other/medCoupling-9.8.0.tar.gz

-**Advanced build for a complete version:**
+**Advanced configuration for a complete version:**
-If you already have an installation of PETSC, MED and MEDCoupling, you may save computational time and memory by using the following cmake instruction:
+If you already have an installation of PETSC, MED and MEDCoupling, you may save computational time and memory by typing the following cmake instruction in a terminal :
 * `cmake /path/to/SOLVERLAB-master -DCMAKE_INSTALL_PREFIX=../SOLVERLAB_install -DCMAKE_BUILD_TYPE=Release -G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3 -DSOLVERLAB_WITH_DOCUMENTATION=ON -DPETSC_DIR=${PETSC_DIR} -DPETSC_ARCH=${PETSC_ARCH} -DMEDFILE_ROOT_DIR=${MEDFILE_ROOT_DIR} -DMEDCOUPLING_ROOT_DIR=${MEDCOUPLING_ROOT_DIR}  -DSOLVERLAB_WITH_GUI=ON`
 > This assumes that you have an existing
-> - installation of PETSc (with submodules SLEPC and HDF5) at the location given by the environment variable PETSC_DIR and the architecture variable PETSC_ARCH
+> - installation of PETSc (with submodule SLEPC) at the location given by the environment variable PETSC_DIR and the architecture variable PETSC_ARCH
 > See the instructions given in [the official documentation](https://petsc.org/release/install/)
 > - installation of MED                                    at the location given by the environment variable MEDFILE_ROOT_DIR
 > - installation of MEDCOUPLING                            at the location given by the environment variable MEDCOUPLING_ROOT_DIR

 The 3 dependencies PETSC, MED and MEDCOUPLING should have been compiled with the same version of HDF5
 Warning : the linux package libhdf5-dev is generally not compatible with the libraries MED and MEDCoupling

-Compile and install:
+**Compile and install:**
 * `make`
 * `make install`